nkons/r2rml-parser/README.md

 http://creativecommons.org/licenses/by-nc/3.0/

-You can use the work as long as you attribute the work by providing proper reference (e.g. a link to the project page or a reference to [1]).
+You can use the work as long as you provide proper reference, e.g. a link to the project page and/or a reference to [1].

 ## Implementation